MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 ## Intune deployment

 You can use Intune to distribute Surface Dock 1 Firmware Update to your devices.
-First you will need to convert the MSI file to the .intunewin format, as described in the following documentation: [Intune Standalone - Win32 app management](/intune/apps/apps-win32-app-management).
+First you need to convert the MSI file to the .intunewin format, as described in the following documentation: [Intune Standalone - Win32 app management](/intune/apps/apps-win32-app-management).

 Use the following command: